 Creating Inclusive Learning Opportunities in Higher Education: A Universal Design Toolkit

-Published by Harvard Education Press, releasing on December 8, 2020, we announce Sheryl Burgstahler's new book, Creating Inclusive Learning Opportunities in Higher Education.
+Published by Harvard Education Press, we announce Sheryl Burgstahler's new book, Creating Inclusive Learning Opportunities in Higher Education.
 Details about the book can be found in this in-depth book review by professor Alan Hurst.
 Frédéric Fovet published another review of the book in Teachers College Record at Harvard.

 Sheryl Burgstahler delivers a step-by-step guide for putting the principles of universal design (UD) into action for all aspects of a postsecondary campus.
 She offers top-down, bottom-up, and middle-out strategies for transforming a higher education environment into one where physical spaces, learning materials and activities, technology and digital resources, and campus services are welcoming and accessible to all students, while minimizing the need for accommodations for individuals with disabilities.